-Since we live in an computer-driven society, it's not surprising that your ability to repay your mortgage boils down to a single number.
+Since we live in a computer-driven society, you're probably not surprised to hear that your creditworthiness boils down to one number.

-All the years you've been paying your various bills: your mortgage, vehicle payments, and credit card bills are analyzed, sliced, diced, spindled and mutilated into a single indicator of whether you're likely to meet your future obligations.
+All the years you've been paying your various bills: your mortgage, vehicle payments, and credit card bills can be analyzed, diced, spindled and mutilated into a single indicator of whether you're likely to meet your future obligations.

-All three credit reporting agencies (Equifax, Experian and TransUnion) use a slightly different system to arrive at a credit score.
-Fair Isaac and Cooriginally developed this score. .
+The three reporting agencies use slightly different formulas to build a credit score.
+The original FICO score was developed by Fair Isaac and Company.

-- Credit History - How many years have you had credit?
+- Your Credit History - How many years have you had credit?

-- Late Payments - Do you pay your bills on time?
+- Late Payments - Do you have any payments later than 30 days?

-- Balances on your Credit Cards - How many credit card accounts do you hold, and how much do you owe?
+- Balances on your Credit Cards - How many accounts do you have, and how much do you owe?

-- Inquiries on Your Credit - How many times have you had your credit checked for a loan?
+- Requests for Credit - How many times have lenders pulled your credit for the purpose of giving you a loan?

-These factors are assigned weights based on the formula being used.
-Each formula produces a single number which varies slightly by agency.
-FICO scores range from 300 to 800.
+These factors are weighted slightly differently depending on the formula being used.
+The results are added up and distilled into a single number.
+Credit scores range from 300 to 800.
 Higher is better.
-Typical home buyers likely find their FICO scores between 620 and 800.
+Typical home buyers likely find their scores falling between 620 and 800.

 Raising your credit score

 Is there any way to improve your FICO score?
 Some companies promise quick fixes, but they can't do anything different than what you can do — for free.
-You must remove any incorrect reporting on your credit report, which is the only way to quickly improve your credit score.
+(Of course you must have incorrect items removed from your credit report.)

-In order to improve your FICO score, you must get the reports that the agencies use to build it.
-Of course, you need the score as well.
-Fair Isaac, the company that invented the first FICO credit score, offers FICO scores on myFICO.com.
-It's inexpensive, fast, and easy to get your credit score as well as reports from all three agencies.
-They also provide information and tools that help you improve your credit score.
+Before you can improve your FICO score, you have to obtain your score and ensure that the credit reports from each agency are correct.
+Fair Isaac, the company that offered the original FICO credit score, sells scores on its website: myFICO.com.
+It's inexpensive, fast, and easy to get your credit score as well as reports from all three credit reporting agencies.
+They also provide helpful information and online tools that help you analyze what actions might have the greatest impact on your FICO score.

-You can get a federally-mandated free credit report every year from all three agencies by visiting AnnualCreditReport.com.
-You won't get a free credit score from AnnualCreditReport.com, but getting it is quick and very inexpensive.
+You can get a federally-mandated free credit report every year from all three agencies at AnnualCreditReport.com.
+You won't get a free credit score from AnnualCreditReport.com, but getting one is fast and very inexpensive.

-Armed with this info, you will be a more informed consumer and you'll be better positioned to get the right mortgage for you.
+Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.